Skip to main content

 Click Connect + on the WordPress row

 In SnowSEO, find WordPress in the CMS & Publishing tab and click Connect +.
-The connection panel will expand.
+The panel expands with three tab options.

 2